qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

  These deferred memory reclamation techniques (hazard pointer, epoch-based) are also used in lock-free data structures.
 If one thread can read an element while another thread removes and frees the same element in parallel, it will not be memory-safe (this issue doesn't exist in GC languages).

+Note that using `Arc` doesn't mean every access uses atomic operation.
+Only cloning and dropping it requires atomic operation. `.borrow()` it doesn't involve atomic operation.
+Passing `&Arc<T>` instead of `Arc<T>` can improve performance.

 ## Reference counting vs tracing GC

 There are some ambiguity of the word "GC".
 Some say reference counting is GC, some say it isn't.